telerik/maui-docs/controls/chart/overview.md

 ### Behaviors

 Each Telerik UI for .NET MAUI Chart can be enabled with interactivity through its `Behaviors` property.
-A behavior an abstraction that handles user input in a `RadChart` instance and, optionally, provides visual feedback upon some action.
+The behavior functionality is an abstraction that handles user input in a `RadChart` instance and, optionally, provides visual feedback upon some action.

 The Telerik UI for .NET MAUI Charts support the following behaviors: